simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-pupmod
 ^^^^^^^^^^^^^^^^^^

+* No longer hardcode the puppet uid and puppet gid to 52.
 * Added management of ``ssldir`` and ``rundir``.
 * Ensure that the puppet client environment is set to that which is provided by the server by default.